How to Find Help Now if You Don’t Have Annum

 5. Decide on a goal that is best for you.

 Of course, it’s always best to include your provider when setting treatment goals, but initiate the process by asking yourself: Is my goal to cut back my drinking?
 Or do I think it’s better if I strive to quit completely?
+(Learn more about setting a drinking goal here.)

 6. Reach out to a trusted health care provider.